‘It may take days.’ Election experts warn voters to be patient with results this year

 “I think a lot of folks still think what is reported on election night is binding.
 It’s not,” said Kensinger, who has managed statewide campaigns for former Gov. Sam Brownback and Sen. Pat Roberts.
 “None of this is official until canvassing.”

-Kensinger recalled the close race for Kansas attorney general in 2002, when Thomas County officials transposed vote totals for Republican Phill Kline and Democrat Chris Biggs, a mistake that was caught after Election Day.
-The canvass ensures clerical errors like that are corrected and that valid provisional ballots are counted.
+Kensinger recalled the close race for Kansas attorney general in 2002, when officials in Thomas County transposed vote totals for Republican Phill Kline and Democrat Chris Biggs, a mistake that was caught after Election Day.
+The canvass ensures clerical mistakes like that are corrected and that valid provisional ballots are counted.

 As of Tuesday, roughly 4,000 voters in Johnson County, the state’s most populous county, had to cast provisional ballots, according to Schmidt, the election commissioner.
-The main reason was that they had shown up to vote in person after requesting a mail ballot.
+The main reason voters to had to vote provisionally was that they had shown up to vote in person after requesting a mail ballot, Schmidt said.

-Their votes should count after officials verify during the canvass that they did not double vote by also sending in a mail ballot.
-The county will begin its canvass on November 11, roughly a week after the election, which could affect final totals for competitive legislative races.
+Their votes should count after election officials verify during the canvass that they did not double vote by also sending in a mail ballot.
+Canvass occurs roughly a week after the election, which could affect final totals for competitive legislative races.

 Comments